Just Transition

 Minnesota SF 4281 Proposes Thermal Energy Network Service Plan Requirements for Public Utilities

-Minnesota SF 4281 proposes a formal regulatory framework for thermal energy networks, requiring utilities to file comprehensive service plans and gas-to-thermal transition strategies.
-This transition from pilot programs to a regulated utility model indicates a clear policy path toward mandatory building-level decarbonization and the eventual decommissioning of gas infrastructure.
+Minnesota is advancing legislation to establish a formal regulatory framework for thermal energy networks, requiring utilities to submit comprehensive service and gas-to-thermal transition plans.
+This move signals a strategic shift toward mandatory building-level decarbonization and provides a structured pathway for the eventual decommissioning of natural gas infrastructure.

 revisor.mn.govUnited StatesUnited States